Snowflake-Labs/lezer-snowsql/README.md

 ## Overview

 This is a PromQL grammar for the [lezer](https://lezer.codemirror.net/) parser system.
-It is inspired from the initial grammar coming from [Prometheus](https://github.com/prometheus/prometheus/blob/master/promql/parser/generated_parser.y) written in yacc.
+It is inspired by the initial grammar coming from [Prometheus](https://github.com/prometheus/prometheus/blob/master/promql/parser/generated_parser.y) written in yacc.

 This library is stable but doesn't provide any guideline of how to use it as it has been integrated into [codemirror-promql](https://github.com/prometheus-community/codemirror-promql).
-If you want to use this library, you perhaps want to use actually **codemirror-promql** instead.
+If you want to use this library, you perhaps want to actually use **codemirror-promql** instead.

-**Note**: This library is following the as closed as possible the changes of the vanilla grammar (i.e. coming from Prometheus)
+**Note**: This library is following the changes of the upstream grammar (i.e. coming from Prometheus) as closed as possible

 ## Installation

-This package is available as a npm package:
+This package is available as an npm package:

 ```bash
 npm install --save lezer-promql